 - Brioche Rolls

 There might be more but those are the only ones I’ve seen sold in those slider slabs.
-I prefer to use Brioche rolls as I love the slight sweetness and eggy airiness of the bread.
+I prefer to use Brioche rolls or Hawaiian rolls as I love the slight sweetness and eggy airiness of the bread.
 I find that it works great with savoury fillings.

 How to make Jalapeño Chicken Sliders